PlaceOS/docs/how-to/location-services/location-services.md

 Location services are any driver that implement the [Locatable Interface](https://github.com/PlaceOS/driver/blob/master/src/placeos-driver/interface/locatable.cr)

-[The Location Service](https://github.com/PlaceOS/drivers/blob/master/drivers/place/location_services.cr) driver collects the responses of locatable modules in the same system and returns this as the result of a location search.
+The [Location Service](https://github.com/PlaceOS/drivers/blob/master/drivers/place/location_services.cr) driver collects the responses of locatable modules in the same system and returns this as the result of a location search.

 ## Response types

-The frontend is responsible for translating the search responses into a pin on a map.
+The frontend translates the search responses into a pin on a map.
 These are the supported formats: